OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

   - Conscrypt, known as `AndroidOpenSSL`, is preferred above using Bouncy Castle and it has new implementations: `AlgorithmParameters:GCM` , `KeyGenerator:AES`, `KeyGenerator:DESEDE`, `KeyGenerator:HMACMD5`, `KeyGenerator:HMACSHA1`, `KeyGenerator:HMACSHA224`, `KeyGenerator:HMACSHA256`, `KeyGenerator:HMACSHA384`, `KeyGenerator:HMACSHA512`, `SecretKeyFactory:DESEDE`, and `Signature:NONEWITHECDSA`.
   - You should not use the `IvParameterSpec.class` anymore for GCM, but use the `GCMParameterSpec.class` instead.
   - Sockets have changed from `OpenSSLSocketImpl` to `ConscryptFileDescriptorSocket`, and `ConscryptEngineSocket`.
-  - `SSLSession` with null parameters give an NPE.
+  - `SSLSession` with null parameters give an NullPointerException.
-  - You now have to have large enough arrays as inputbytes for generating a key.
+  - You need to have large enough arrays as inputbytes for generating a key otherwise, an InvalidKeySpecException is thrown.
-  - if a Socket read is interrupted, you get an `SocketException`.
+  - If a Socket read is interrupted, you get an `SocketException`.
 - For Android Pie (9.0) and above the [Android Developer Blog](https://android-developers.googleblog.com/2018/03/cryptography-changes-in-android-p.html "Cryptography Changes in Android P
 ") shows even more aggressive changes:
   - You get a warning if you still specify a provider using the `getInstance()` method and you target any API below P. If you target P or above, you get an error.